AngeloStavrow/DangerTest/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 Let's see if that sorts things out.
-I close my old PR and open a new one aaaaand… it looks like the action is running!
-Building Danger takes a while (4m30s) and then… fails?
+I close my old PR and open a [new one](https://github.com/AngeloStavrow/DangerTest/pull/2) aaaaand… it looks like the action is running!
+Building Danger takes a while (4m30s) and then… [fails](https://github.com/AngeloStavrow/DangerTest/runs/649024562?check_suite_focus=true).
+Okay, we're getting closer!

 On the "Danger" step of the job, I have: